furkantekkartal/linux/Bash.md

 ### Other commands (cat + less + sort + head + tail + echo + cut)

-*This codes are not change the file, just affect on the screen
+* This codes are not change the file, just affect on the screen
+* cat displays the contents of its inputs.
+* sort sorts its inputs.
+* head displays the first 10 lines of its input.
+* tail displays the last 10 lines of its input.

 ```
 cat lengths.txt (concatenate(join together) files and show on screen)